 You’ll get out on adventures every day we’re in South Georgia and the Falklands.
 The Falklands are ideal for walking adventures, with some hikes ending in a “cream tea” served in the parlor of a welcoming farmhouse.
 In all locations, your expedition leader will enable daily Zodiac cruises and kayak expeditions too, sometimes twice a day—creating the opportunity for you to experience the wonders with all your senses, at water-level or eye-level.
 Days at sea offer engaging presentations from staff on history, photography, and more—or opt to relax, too.
 Enjoy the view from behind Explorer’s panoramic glass windows.
 Or visit the fitness center with its generous views of the ice vistas, or ease into the sauna or a massage in the wellness center.

-Check in to the excellent Sofitel Buenos Aires (or similiar) before having a guided overview of the city, seeing its Beaux Arts palaces and the famous balcony forever associated with Eva Peron.
-(L)
+Check in to the excellent Alvear Art Hotel (or similar) before having a guided overview of the city, seeing its Beaux Arts palaces and the famous balcony forever associated with Eva Peron.
+In the early evening we gather for an informal reception and a drink at the hotel.

 Explore the spectacular coastline of South Georgia Island.
 In keeping with the nature of an expedition, our schedule is flexible with opportunities for walking, hiking, kayaking and Zodiac excursions.
-Leisurely circumnavigating the island, we plan to make stops every day including Grytviken, the final resting place of Shackleton, and Stromness Bay where Shackleton, Tom Crean and Frank Worsley finally reached aid at a whaling station.
-And, we visit a vast colony of 200,000 king penguins!
-(B,L,D
+Leisurely circumnavigating the island, we plan to make stops every day including visits to Grytviken, part of the extraordinary story of the Endurance and the final resting place of Sir Ernest Shackleton, as well as Stromness Bay where Shackleton, Tom Crean and Frank Worsley finally reached aid at a whaling station.
+See huge elephant seals, and, on a single beach, you'll visit a vast colony of tens of thousands of king penguins!

 With whales beneath and birds above, head out on deck or up to the Bridge to observe expert navigation at work as our skilled Captain and officers sail these waters.
-There’ll also be time to relax and enjoy a massage in the wellness center, work out in the gym, and browse in the library.
-(B,L,D)
+There’ll also be time to relax and enjoy a massage in the wellness center, work out in the gym, browse in the library, and hear talks on all you have seen from our expedition team.

-Disembark in Ushuaia with time to explore before flying to Buenos Aires by private charter if required.
-(B,L)
+After breakfast, disembark in Stanley, the Falklands, with time to explore before flying to Santiago by private charter, if required.

 All day-by-day breakdowns are a sampling of the places we intend to visit, conditions permitting.